DANCING AT THE SUMMER CONCERT IN THE PARK

 In winter, live music and opportunities for dancing in our area are few and far between, so this past winter I took on the challenge of a dance on my loom.

 Here is a closeup showing the zigzag effect of Navajo wedgeweave, with two "feathers," which round off the angle between bands of wedges.
-This angled shoot shows the the graceful arc of feathering that lifts above the surface of the weaving.
-Above fly several silken birds and red silk half rounds of music.
+This angled shoot shows the the graceful arc the feathering lifts above the surface of the weaving.
+Above it fly several silken birds and red silk half rounds of music.

 Below is another detail view, the figure in wedgeweave, the ground underfoot in green half rounds and the air filled with upside down half rounds in blues and reds as well as eccentric weft with "drifts" of beading, mostly in silk.
 As well as multiple techniques, I combined many different yarns in this weaving, resulting in textures shifting from shining and glistening, to soft to matte and slubby--I feel the variety enhances the sense of movement, music and dance.

 I usually weave in wool, which I dye myself with acid dyes and indigo, either a heavy rug yarn or a lighter weight Churro yarn.
-In "The Dancers" I usedd wool of several different weights and spin as well as linen, silk, and artificial fibers, some I dyed myself, others from my “inheritance” from Silvia.
+In "Dancing" I used wools of different weights, spin, and ply as well as linen, silk, and artificial fibers, some I dyed myself, others from my “inheritance” from Silvia Heyden.
 Sadly, this wonderful weaver, my teacher and mentor in recent years, died last year.
 Her daughter sent me boxes of yarns Silvia left unwoven.
 I feel both challenged and inspired by her presence in these yarns and a sense of her company as I weave them.
 (Click here for more about Silvia Heyden's life and images of her work at www.rememberingsilvia.com)

-"The Dancers" are now off the loom and finished, and the summer outdoor concert series in our town and other nearby towns have begun, and I am happy to be dancing outdoors in the warm summer air!
+"Dancing" is now off the loom and finished, and another summer outdoor concert series in our town and other nearby towns is beginning, and I am happy to be dancing myself, outdoors in the warm summer air!